 And those people who love you will suffer beyond belief, for years.
 Your mother, your father, your brothers or sisters, your spouse or partner, your kids, your good friends.
 You will take a little bit of their soul with you, and that little bit of soul will be replaced with dark and sad grief.
 So please don’t do it.

-Reach out to your loved ones, and be honest.
+Reach out to your loved ones, your physician, a friend, a colleague, a crisis line, anybody.
+And be honest.
 Trust me, they will help you.
 You are loved in more ways than you can imagine, because you are one unique lovable bright spot in this world.
 So stay with us and shine on us.

 Thank you.